MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/04-OpenAI-NL-SQL.md

     - Security should be a primary concern and built into the planning, development, and deployment process.
     - There are no guarantees that the SQL returned from a natural language query will be efficient.
 In some cases, additional calls to Azure OpenAI may be required if post-processing rules detect issues with SQL queries.
     - With Azure OpenAI, customers get the security capabilities of Microsoft Azure while running the same models as OpenAI.
 Azure OpenAI offers private networking, regional availability, and responsible AI content filtering.
 Learn more about [Data, privacy, and security for Azure OpenAI Service](/legal/cognitive-services/openai/data-privacy).

+1. You've now seen how to use Azure OpenAI to convert natural language to SQL.
+In the next exercise, you'll learn how to use Azure OpenAI to generate email and SMS messages.